-In this article, we will look at the detail regarding 1) certain transfer of shares in the foreign financial instruments market.
+In this article, we will look at the detail regarding 1) certain transfers of shares in the foreign financial instruments market.

-First, the stocks here include both shares issued by Japanese companies and shares issued by foreign companies (Article 17, Paragraph 1 of the Ordinance for Enforcement of the Income Tax Law) Parentheses).
+The stocks here include both issued by Japanese companies and foreign companies (Article 17, Paragraph 1 of the Ordinance for Enforcement of the Income Tax Law).

 A: Transfer in the foreign financial instruments market

-B: Transfer which is made by consignment to foreign financial instruments business operators
+B: Transfers made on commission to a foreign financial instruments firm

-“Foreign financial instruments business operators” include foreign securities companies (foreign corporations) as well as foreign branches of Japanese securities companies (domestic corporations).
-On the other hand, a transfer by a Japanese branch of a foreign securities company, etc. or a domestic sales office of a Japanese securities company, etc. does not correspond to a transfer by outsourcing to a “foreign financial instruments business operator” (Commentary on Ministry of Finance 2017 Tax Revision).
+It does not include a transfer by a Japanese branch of a foreign securities company or a domestic office of a Japanese securities company (Commentary on Ministry of Finance 2017 Tax Revision).

-Foreign-source income differs depending on the resident status and the timing the shares were acquired.
+And whether foreign-source income or not depends on the resident status and the time the shares were acquired.

 → Non-foreign source income (taxable)